Submissions/seneschal/docs/tech_specs.md

 * be accessible to the cluster nodes used by seneschal
 * be readable and writeable by the service account

+It should be readable by developers on login nodes.

+#### internal events directory

+The internal events directory is for routing information between components of the system.
+Unlike job events and requests, these events do not come from the outside of the daemon.
+It must be readable and writeable by the service account.
+It should be readable by developers on login nodes.

 ### plugins directory

 Without plugins, the daemon does nothing ... very well.
 In this mode, all requests are errors.
 Plugins define whitelisted implementations of workflows.

 The plugins directory only has to be readable by the daemon user on the daemon host.

 Plugins have change management life-cycles independent of each other or the daemon.
 The goal is to enable each plugin to be auditable largely independently of the rest of the system.
+The directory for a plugin contains both name and version.
+Although this allows for limited backwards compatibility by have more than one active version, this capability should be used __very sparingly__.

 Installing a plugin consists of unpacking it into the plugins directory.
-A plugin is a directory of files, minimally containing a script file with a standard name.
+A plugin is a directory of files, minimally containing a module or executable with a standard name.
+If the plugin requires configuration, the configuration is stored in the configuration file under `plugins/the_plugin_name_and_version`.

+For initial testing purposes, the core seneschal software will ship with a truly minimal set of plugins that are not quite as useful as `echo` and `ping`.

+The plugins directory must be publicly readable on the _daemon host_ and all login nodes.

 ### cluster resources